Amazon Echo Show 8 extends the power of Alexa to people with disabilities - Newz Hook - Changing Attitudes towards Disability

 For Deaf & Hard of Hearing Users

 Obviously, it also has the feature to show subtitles for videos.
-So if you are watching a video on YouTube and if it has subtitles, it will show it automatically.
+So, if you are watching a video on YouTube and it has subtitles, it will show it automatically.
 Isn’t that great?

 So now get on with finding recipes on YouTube and see the Subtitles while watching the video.